(Dominic Pearson, Jet2 engaged in the topic of Pilot Selection)

 to interested parties.

 representatives globally based in Europe, Asia and Russia.
-With over 11 years industry experience Sigma
+With over 11 years industry experience SG

 Aviation Services is widely recognised as one of the world’s leading suppliers in Aviation Personnel